 Interchange plus pricing is probably your best payment model.
 In this model, each transaction reflects the actual cost of running it through the card networks, plus some markup for the payment processor.

 We’d love to connect if you have any questions about vending machine card readers or vending machine payment processing.
 You may wonder how to integrate software and hardware changes with your machines.
 We’d be happy to answer that question and any others you have.
-Give us a call or fill out the contact form below to learn more.
+Give us a call or fill out our contact form to learn more.